bihealth/sodar-core/docs/source/app_projectroles_usage.rst

 the general view of your site is split into the following elements:

-- **Top navigation bar**: Contains the site logo and title, search element, link to advanced search, help link and the user dropdown menu.
+- **Top navigation bar**: Contains the site logo and title, search element, link to advanced search, help link and the user dropdown.
-- **User dropdown menu**: Contains links to user management, admin site and site-wide apps the user has access to.
+- **User dropdown**: Contains links to user management, admin site and site-wide apps the user has access to.
 - **Project sidebar**: Shortcuts to project apps and project management pages
 - **Project navigation**: Project structure breadcrumb (disabled for site apps)